erazlogo/zotero-markdown-translators/README.md

 ### Advanced Features for Historians
 - Sort your notes by source date, by source page number, and by event date (start-date and end-date fields) with Dataview
 - Trace social networks: create and link person, place, and event notes and visualize with the Graph view
-- Use Kanban plugin as a Corkboard for writing, in a Scrivener-like setup
+- Use the Kanban plugin as a Corkboard for writing, in a Scrivener-like setup
 ## Acknowledgments
 This setup is a simplified and modified version of Sean Graham's "Obsidian Student Starter Vault," https://github.com/shawngraham/obsidian-student-starter-vault
 ### Useful materials: